andreaber23/Budgify/README.md

 # Budgify

 ## Description
 Build a back-end for a e-commerce website that wants to use the latest technologies.
+Estimate your financial records and keep track of your expenses. all of your financial will be measured and results will be shown back to you.

 ## Table of contents
 - [Installation](#installation)